 NSW has more homeless people than any other state or territory in Australia.
 According to a Homelessness Australia factsheet, in 2013, there were an estimated 29,191 people with no fixed address state-wide.

 There’s also a terrible lack of affordable housing across the state.
-Right now, there’s around 60,000 people on the waiting list for social housing.
+Right now, there’s around 60,000 people on the department of housing waiting list NSW.
 And those on this list can be waiting for up to 10 years.

 Homelessness NSW is a peak non-profit organisation that works coordinating homeless services around the state.
 The body is calling on the NSW government to implement a Housing First approach to end the cycle of homelessness.